engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 September 14th, 2011

-Nginx now supports retrieving assets from the local file system (the `assets` directory and the `last_assets` directory) or upstream from Passenger or Unicorn.
+Nginx now supports retrieving assets from the local filesystem (the `assets` directory and the `last_assets` directory) or upstream from Passenger or Unicorn.
 This change is in preparation for full Rails 3.1 support.

 <a href=#update7><h2 id="update7">Fix: Access log file rotation</h2></a>